 How are dentist tax rates at 75.95% for dentists with a limited company?

-The tax strategy for any dentist with their own company is always to extract the funds as a low directors salary below the personal allowance and dividends for all the rest.
-Dividend income is taxed at a personal tax rate of 32.5%.
-Because dividends can not be deducted from the profits of a company, 19% corporation tax is paid on the profits before paying a dividend.
+For a dentist with a company, the strategy is to extract funds as a directors salary below the personal allowance and dividend for the rest.
+32.5% is the tax rate for dividends over £50,000 are taxed at 32.5%.
+Before paying a dividend, corporation tax is paid on the company profits.
 With the interaction of the personal allowance withdrawal, the true tax rate is a staggering 75.95%